-The Operation Recreation GeoTour hosted by Geocaching.com, stretches from Pensacola to Key West and includes 71 of the first three time National Gold Medal Award winning Florida State Parks and Trails.
-Visit 20 caches and win the Official Operation Recreation Geocoin.
+Operation Recreation GeoTour, hosted by Geocaching.com, stretches from Pensacola to Key West and includes 71 Florida state parks and trails.
+Visit 20 caches and win the official Operation Recreation Geocoin.

 - Remember to cache and save with unlimited entry for a year with the Florida State Parks Annual Pass.

 Operation Recreation Kids GeoTour

 The Florida Park Service is proud to announce the launch of the Operation Recreation Kids GeoTour, specially designed for children.
 Look inside Operation Recreation GeoTour geocaches for one of six possible nature cards.
 Every cache has one of six species.
 Record the name of the Florida State Park where you first find each of the six species on the official tracking sheet.
 Find all six species and win the ORGT Kids GeoTour Geocoin!

 Geocaching is an outdoor game using hand-held global positioning systems (GPS) devices.
 It's an inexpensive, interactive high-tech treasure hunt that's a great way to learn geography.

 Participants use location coordinates to find caches.
 Some caches are easy to find while others are more difficult.
 The biggest reward is the thrill of the search and the discovery of a place where you have never been.